Bharat9848/notes/rdbms.md

 4. Monitor data comparisons for each read and fix data gaps
 5. Slowly ramp up the read traffic to our database to make sure it can scale

+## Slow queries
+Adding new index what to check
+1. Quer is fast after adding new index
+2. How often index was choosen by query planner
+3. What is the negative impact of index on write queries.
+4. What other indexes are used along with the new index.
+Does it make other index obsolete to reclaim some write capacity.